-Ex-inmate claims permanent injuries from county jail
+Ex-inmate claims permanent injuries suffered from county jail

 FARMINGTON – A San Juan County man claims he suffered permanent injuries after being deprived of medical care for several months while detained at the San Juan County Adult Detention Center.